 The Door in the Wall by Marguerite de Angeli

-This Newbery Award winner author was born over two hundred years ago, yet her novel, set in Medieval England, is an enduring tale of a son of a knight who becomes a hero despite being crippled and discovers that there is more than one way to serve the king.
-Her book makes the medieval times come alive.
+This Newbery Award-winning author was born over two hundred years ago, yet her novel, set in Medieval England, is an enduring tale of a son of a knight who becomes a hero despite being crippled and discovers that there is more than one way to serve the king.
+Her book makes medieval times come alive.
 I consider this as historical fiction. [ages 11-15]

 The Tequila Worm by Viola Canales